pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cron.md

 - Query a database
 - Retrieve a file from a location accessible through an S3 protocol or a File Transfer Protocol (FTP).

-You can schedule such pipelines to run periodically by using the Pachyderm's built-in `cron` PFS input type.

 A minimum cron pipeline must include the following parameters: